eper-io/tig/readme.md

 - The client can do striping to two or more different cloud providers doubling bandwidth.
 - File cleanup delay can be adjusted to act like a cache or the legal backup.
 - File hashes act like page and segment addresses of Intel and AMD process pages.
+- A simple html page can build a distributed process leveraging server memory.
 - Such a setup can work as an in-memory distributed process with optional nvram swap.
 - Memory mapped, and swap volumes can speed up frequently accessed files.
-- A wrapper can customize authorization and security.
+- An off the shelf wrapper can customize authorization and security.
 - If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
 - Scaling large scale frequent updates can be solved with an iSCSI Linux cluster making it a distributed machine.
-- A simple sha256 on a file or a directory tar can identify an entire version without external API calls to git.
+- A simple sha256 on a file or a directory tar or zip can identify an entire version
+- tig eliminates external API calls to git and a necessary download of git binaries on each container.

 ## Examples

 The temporary directory is a good candidate to prevent data leaks.
 Tmp will be an issue deleting across reboots or with a delay.
-You can use `/var/lib` or `/home` for permanent storage.
+You can use `/var/lib`, `/mnt` or `/home` for permanent storage.

 ```
 echo test > /tmp/test